-Of course, while searching online for companies that provide public records, you will likely come across advertisements promoting the availability of free background checks or police record searches.
+Of course, while searching online for companies that provide public records, you will likely come across advertisements promoting the availability of free services or police record searches.
 Truly, some reports and data may be available for free in the form of public records.
-However, a true free background check is likely not available, or will likely be incomplete.
+However, a true free check is likely not available or will likely be incomplete.

 Real Estate and Property Reports

-Private investigators are often called upon to conduct research related to real estate including residential properties, small businesses, commercial real estate, community buildings and other structures.
-In many cases, Private investigators may be hired to find the information, such as part of a surveillance project, or they may need to gather the information for their own purposes.
-In such situations, detectives rely on a variety of information sources such as:
+Private investigators are often called upon to conduct research related to real estate, including residential properties, small businesses, commercial real estate, community buildings, and other structures.
+In many cases, Private investigators may be hired to find the information, such as part of a surveillance project, or they may need to gather it for their purposes.
+In such situations, detectives rely on a variety of information sources, such as:

-- Public records available at the county court house that will show property details, ownership information and other data
+- Public records available at the county courthouse will show property details, ownership information, and other data.

-- Public records searches available through the companies listed above (or others)
+- Public records search available through the companies listed above (or others)

-- Additionally, search engines such as Google, Yahoo and Bing can provide quick access to publicly available information, photos, videos and more.
+- Search engines such as Google, Yahoo, and Bing can quickly access publicly available information, photos, videos, and more.

-- Online real estate and property information tools such as Realtor.com, Trulia, or Zillow
+- Online real estate and property information tools include Realtor.com, Trulia, or Zillow.

-The National Association of Professional Background Screeners is a non-profit trade organization representing companies that offer employment and screening services.
+The Professional Background Screening Association (PBSA) is a non-profit trade organization representing companies that offer employment and screening services.
 The association promotes ethical business practices and compliance with the Fair Credit Reporting Act.
-Visit them on the web at https://www.napbs.com/.

 Presenting Information and Data to Clients

 Also, don’t simply email or mail the report to your client.
 Try to present the information in person.
-That way, you can review the information, have a conversation, answer any questions or concerns and agree what needs to happen next.
-Presenting what you found or uncovered in person is a professional touch that will go a long way toward earning your client’s trust and potentially, their future business.
+That way, you can review the information, converse, answer any questions or concerns, and agree on what needs to happen next.
+Presenting what you found or uncovered in person is a professional touch that will go a long way toward earning your client’s trust and, potentially, their future business.

 Questions and Comments

-If you have any questions about running background checks, or the list of companies that do background checks, please leave a comment below.
+Please comment below if you have any questions about running background checks or the list of companies that provide the services.